deep-storage/docs/deep.md

 # DeepStorage deep

 Returns a new DeepStorage instance that only operates against a part of the state tree.

 ```
-const storage = new DeepStorage({
+const storage = deepStorage({
     companies: {
         'd24d59de': {
             id: 'd24d59de'